scikit-beam/scikit-beam/doc/development/workflow/git_edit_workflow_examples.rst

     Closes #1761

 You can check the commit messages by running ``git log``.
-If the commit message doesn't look right, ask about fixing it at `astropy-dev mailing list`_.
+If the commit message doesn't look right, ask about fixing it at `scikit-beam-dev mailing list`_.

-Push your changes to your GitHub fork of astropy
+Push your changes to your GitHub fork of scikit-beam
 ------------------------------------------------

 This one is easy: ``git push``

-This copies the changes made on your computer to your copy of Astropy on GitHub.
-At this point none of the Astropy maintainers know anything about your change.
+This copies the changes made on your computer to your copy of Scikit-beam on GitHub.
+At this point none of the Scikit-beam maintainers know anything about your change.

 We'll take care of that in a moment with a "pull request", but first...